-Bullying is when you make fun of others, call them names, humiliate, exclude or threaten to hurt them, whether it’s in person, online, by text or by phone, or when you hit or beat them.
+Bullying is when someone is being made fun of, called names, humiliated, excluded or threatened with violence, whether it’s in person, online, by text or by phone, or when someone is being hit or beaten.
 It’s not teasing or a joke that’s meant to make the person laugh.
 It’s not a spat between friends that’s over and soon forgotten.
 It’s something that keeps on happening, day after day.
 Victims of bullying feel weak and helpless.
-When you bully someone, you make them feel unhappy, troubled.
-Sometimes victims feel like they’re all alone.
+Bullies make people feel unhappy, troubled.
+Victims can sometimes feel like they’re all alone.

 Did you know that the bill aiming to prevent and stop bullying and violence in schools has been adopted into law?
 Click here to find out more.

 What should you do if you witness bullying?

 If you are a witness to bullying, you have a huge responsibility because your reaction can encourage or discourage the bully.
 If you just stay on the sidelines and watch, you are part of the problem.

 If you don’t do anything when someone is being bullied, you are encouraging the bully – he or she will want to carry on.
 Instead of standing on the sidelines, do something.
 Go get help or speak to the bully if you feel safe.
 YOU ARE PART OF THE SOLUTION.

 You have an important role to play.
 You can’t stay silent or encourage the bully – it will only make the problem worse.

 REPORTING A BULLY ISN’T SNITCHING